phonglam3103/msani-readthedocs/docs/source/usage.rst

 Three sampling modes are supported (``--mode`` or ``-mode`` flag):

-* vs (virtual screening): each peak combination is only sampled once.
+* fixed (default): the peaks (with tolerance) in the TorsionLibrary is discretinized into central angles with +-30 degrees offset (as long as they are within the tolernace 2), then combinatorially sampled to generate the conformers until the number of conformers is reached.
+Symmetric substructures (such as phenyl, carboxylates, etc.) are removed by SMARTS matching in advance.
-* extensive: each peak combination is sampled multiple times.
+* random: each peak combination is sampled multiple times.
 Two conformers are regarded distinct if they differ by at least 30 degrees in any dihedral angle.
-* ignoretorlib: the program will ignore the TorsionLibrary and sample every 60 degrees.
+* ignoretorlib: the program will ignore the TorsionLibrary and sample every 30 degrees.

 Multiple output formats are now supported, including DB2, PDBQT, SDF, and MOL2.
 The default output format is DB2, which could be modified by the ``--format`` or ``-f`` flag.
 Multiple formats at the same time is supported.